Council of Academic Programs in Communication Sciences and Disorders

 Applications closed on Monday, November 16, 2020, at 11:59 p.m.
 ET.

-Decisions will be announced by early-April 2021.
+Decisions will be announced late-April 2021.

 The Council of Academic Programs in Communication Sciences and Disorders (CAPCSD) is committed to addressing the Ph.
 D. shortage in communication sciences and disorders.
 To this end, CAPCSD addresses a salient factor influencing the Ph.
 D. pipeline: time to degree completion.
 CAPCSD announces a scholarship program for students pursuing a research doctoral degree (i.e., Ph.
 D.) focused on an academic career in communication sciences and disorders.
 CAPCSD will fund up to eight (8) scholarships of $20,000 each for successful scholarship awardees.
 These scholarships are intended for students who have advanced or will be advancing to the candidacy stage of their respective doctoral programs (ABD).
 Doctoral students graduating in spring or summer 2021 can apply, however, priority will be given to those applicants completing their degrees in fall 2021 or beyond.